GlowMunch/simple_day/README.md

 add home/nav to login page
 add home/nav to journals page
-flash error message for failed login on login page what is "existing users" on root page add option to auto infill date for title
+flash error message for failed login on login page x - what is "existing users" on root page (removed) add option to auto infill date for title
-Get Postman running and start making views have API pull in news/events from the day change partial nav - welcome note - user logged in has to go
+Get Postman running and start making views have API pull in news/events from the day x - change partial nav - welcome note - user logged in has to go flass messages arent showing up

+--1/9
+View cleanup and message handeling

+todo:
+create front end
+See if I can make api calls to the controllers I have created